 - All agency workers will be entitled to a key facts statement showing how much they can expect to be paid gross, what deductions will be made, and how much they are likely to receive net.
 The idea is that there will be no surprises when they get their pay packet.
 Additionally, they have to be informed of any monetary benefits and annual leave entitlements.

 - The ‘Swedish Derogation’ (aka Pay Between Assignment contracts, where agency workers accept a lower rate of pay but continue to be paid between assignments) will be abolished.
 Once agency workers have satisfied a 12-week qualifying period, they will be entitled to equal pay with non-agency workers (i.e. those engaged directly by the employer).
 Any agency workers who immediately qualify must be given a statement by 30 April 2020.

-Bereaved parents with a minimum of 26 weeks’ continuous service will also be entitled to statutory parental bereavement pay.
-Those with less than 26 weeks’ continuous service will be entitled to two weeks’ unpaid leave.
+Bereaved parents with a minimum of 26 weeks of continuous service will also be entitled to statutory parental bereavement pay.
+Those with less than 26 weeks of continuous service will be entitled to two weeks’ unpaid leave.

-Of course, this is necessarily just a brief overview.
-For more details or if you wish to instruct us to review your employment contracts and policies, please contact the Roythornes Employment law team.
+For more details or if you wish to instruct us to review your employment contracts and policies, please contact Roythornes' Employment team.